marianopeck/SeasideDynamicVariablesDebugger/README.md

 > SeasideDynamicVariablesDebugger was tested only in Pharo 4.0 and 5.0 and using Seaside 3.1

+> If you are running in Windows, depending on where is your Pharo image located, you may have a problem as the load will try to create files such as `...\github-cache\marianopeck\SeasideDynamicVariablesDebugger\master\marianopeck-SeasideDynamicVariablesDebugger-6302afe\repository\BaselineOfSeasideDynamicVariablesDebugger.package\BaselineOfSeasideDynamicVariablesDebugger.class\instance\baseline..st`.
+And that path might be larger than the maximum path allowed by Windows and hence the load ends with error.
+If this is the case try storing your Pharo image in a less deeper directory.

 ## The Problem
 If you are a Smalltalk developer, you probably enjoy your debugger quite a lot.
 Staying in the debugger feels so comfortable... until you need to debug a Seaside application.
 How many times did you try to do a do-it or inspect an expression and that failed with a `WACurrentRequestContext`?
 Later, you find yourself doing an inspect of the session or any other related object and then immediately after the inspect, you put a halt.
 Who hasn't done this???